Linux Password Fail Delay (Login/Sudo/SU/SSH)

 configured to have a minimally longer delay than network logins?

-in login.defs
+FAIL_DELAY in login.defs

 Now that we know there are minimal delays specified by unknown software,

-let's play with the "obsoleted" FAIL_DELAY
+let's play with the "obsoleted" FAIL_DELAY setting in login.defs.

-, the value here is in seconds, thus I added
+Unlike the pam_faildelay.so, the value here is in seconds, thus I added

-to my login.defs
+to my login.defs:

 FAIL_DELAY=10

-I commented out the pam_faildelay.so
+I commented out the pam_faildelay.so in /etc/pam.d/login for this test.

 Result:

-Method | Delay |
+| Method | Delay |

 login |